Introduction

 "dependencies": { "package-name": "1.0.0" }

-If you're adding a new package to the project, remember to add it to the dependencies section of your package.json file.
+When you're adding a new package to the project, remember to add it to the dependencies section of your 'package.json' file.

 npm publish

-This will publish your package to the npm registry and make it available to other developers.
+This will publish your package to the public npm registry, and make it available to other developers.

 Packagecloud is a package registry that can simplify deploying packages.
 By hosting all of your packages in one place, you can easily manage, update, and share them across the team.
 Check out our 14-day trial to get your packages set up quickly.